 The Texas Attorney General Paxton on Feb.
-18 released a non-binding legal opinion, stating that, under certain circumstances, gender affirming care (GAC) procedures that are not medically necessary could “constitute child abuse.”
-In response, The National Association of Social Workers (NASW) Texas Chapter released a statement and NASW’s national office also released a statement in support of transgender youth and their families in accordance with NASW policy statements reflected in Social Work Speaks, 12th ed.
+18, 2022, released a non-binding legal opinion, stating that, under certain circumstances, gender affirming care (GAC) procedures that are not medically necessary could “constitute child abuse.”
+In response, NASW’s Texas Chapter released a statement and NASW’s national office released a statement in support of transgender youth and their families in accordance with NASW policy statements reflected in Social Work Speaks, 12th ed.
 (2018-2020).

 On February 22, 2022, Governor Abbott, relying on the Attorney General’s opinion, directed Department of Family Protective Services (DFPS) to conduct investigations on medical procedures defined as “gender transitioning.”

 On March 1, 2022, Lambda Legal and ACLU filed a lawsuit against the state on behalf of a family and a licensed psychologist to prevent Texas DFPS from conducting a child abuse investigation on a family who sought gender affirming health care for their transgender child.
 On March 11, 2022, Judge Amy Clark Meachum blocked DFPS from investigating families solely on the basis of providing gender-affirming healthcare to their children.
 After the TRO was granted, Texas filed an appeal.

 On March 18, 2022, NASW participated in the amicus brief, with several other child advocacy organizations, led by the American Professional Society on the Abuse of Children (APSAC) in support of the emergency motion filed by Plaintiff-Appellees.
 On Monday, March 21, the Texas Third Court of Appeals reinstated the injunction to stop the state from proceeding with the investigations.